collocations.org

 I overheard snatches of a conversation between two doctors.

-VERB + CONVERSATION
+VERB + conversation

 carry on, have, hold, make

-You can''t hold a private conversation there. | I tried to make conversation with the three silent people round the table.
+I tried to make conversation with the three people around the table.

 be deep in, be engaged in

-They were deep in conversation and didn''t notice the time.
+They were deep in conversation and didn't notice the time.

 continue, keep up